bb7555/massive-nemesis/_posts/Creating-An-Application-Internal-XML-API-Endpoint-From-An-External-Data-Source-In-NodeJS.md

 Recently, I worked on a project where we needed to translate data from an external XML feed into data for a small Google Maps application integration on a web app.
 If I had written this web app in PHP, the solution would be to use wget, fopen, or cURL.
 But this time I used Node JS to make an internal API of the XML feed for my ajax-driven map application.
 I found no tutorial on this process in Node JS, other than the excellent NodeJS documentation.
 But the power of the http request library in Node is very powerful.
 I have set off to write a tut about my narrow need -- creating an internal XML feed of an external data source for my AJAX-driven module.

 This tut expects you already have a grasp of the basics of Node JS.
-I will not be going into any of the devlopment operations or set up.
+I will not be going into any of the development operations or set up.
 This example requires express and EJS and assumes you can provision these dependencies into your app or use equivalent variants -- e.g. Jade instead of EJS, etc.

 Below is the stripped app.js in the top level of the app's directory.
 As you can see we call all our necessary dependencies and set the express instance to a variable called `app`.